 The iPhone 4 was only released this past summer.
 As such, we can expect a lot more development to be put into processing audio and video recording.
 We should see a large influx in social networking apps that also tie into this functionality.

 Cloud Based Storage

 We already have access to e-mail and most documents on our mobile devices.
 Cloud storage apps are getting hotter and will continue trending into 2011.
 The ability to store and share any type of content via the web is phenomenal.

 This isn’t to mention the second-hand effect of mobile accessibility.
-APIs have allowed for developers to access this cloud data from mobile applications anywhere with an Internet connection.
-As mobile devices and tablets can adapt to this new framework developers will have a strong market to capitalize on.
+APIs have allowed developers to access this cloud data from mobile applications anywhere with an Internet connection.
+As mobile devices and tablets can adapt to this new framework, developers will have a strong market to capitalize on.

-With the holidays just behind us new mobile phones and tablets have entered the homes of many happy users.
-Keep an eye on the growing market segments and feel free share your future predictions for mobile apps in the comments below!
+With the holidays just behind us, new mobile phones and tablets have entered the homes of many happy users.
+Keep an eye on the growing market segments, and feel free to share your future predictions for mobile apps in the comments below!